-Mesothelioma is a cancer that affects the lining of the lungs and protective tissues that surrounds many of the body’s internal organs.
-Most commonly, the cancer forms initially on the outer lining of the lungs, known as the pleura, and internal chest wall).
+Mesothelioma is cancer that affects the lining of the lungs and protective tissues surrounding many of the body’s internal organs.
+Most commonly, the tumor forms initially on the outer lining of the lungs, known as the pleura and inner chest wall).
 As it becomes malignant, it can also spread to the lining of the abdominal cavity, the heart, and other vital organs.

 Morgantown Mesothelioma LawyersMesothelioma, a Potentially Fatal Illness

-Most people diagnosed with asbestosis or mesothelioma have worked in an industry in which heavy contact with asbestos-based products or bi-products is part of their regular job activities.
+Most people diagnosed with asbestosis or Mesothelioma have worked in an industry where heavy contact with asbestos-based products or bi-products is part of their regular job activities.
 There have been documented cases in which the spouse and family members of asbestos workers have contracted Mesothelioma after inhaling the asbestos dust particles brought into the home on the worker’s shoes and clothing.

 West Virginia Mesothelioma Attorneys

-If you have been diagnosed with mesothelioma or asbestosis after working with asbestos products, you are entitled to seek full and fair compensation from the product manufacturer or negligent property owner.
-Compensation can include money for lost earnings, medical care and pain and suffering, and wrongful death.
+Suppose you have been diagnosed with mesothelioma or asbestosis after working with asbestos products.
+In that case, you can seek total and fair compensation from the product manufacturer or negligent property owner.
+Compensation can include money for lost earnings, medical care, pain and suffering, and wrongful death.

-Free Consultation · No Attorneys Fees Unless You Win · Statewide Practice
+Free Consultation ┬À No Attorneys Fees Unless You Win ┬À Statewide Practice

 The Robinette Legal Group has earned a state-wide reputation for providing aggressive, effective representation for victims of mesothelioma, asbestosis, silicosis, and other diseases and injuries caused by exposure to toxic chemicals and products.